Node-DC/Node-DC-EIS/README.md

 Client controls various phases like ramp-up, measurement and ramp-down as well as issues requests, tracks response time and errors.
 At the end of run, it validates the runs and post-processes the transactions log producing final metrics and graphs.

 ## Node.js server
 Node.js server accepts all requests from client and responds back after retrieving employee information from the DB.
 Node.js cluster code is architected to scale by default.

-Monolithic mode can be run by setting CPU count as below:
-  - 'cpu_count' to 1 in "Node-DC-EIS-cluster/config/configuration.js"
-  - default value is '-1' which will use all available CPUs
+In Node.js server configuration file "Node-DC-EIS-cluster/config/configuration.js", parameter 'cpu_count' can be used to scale to various number of CPUs.
+Default value is '-1' which will use all available CPUs.
+Monolithic mode can be set by 'cpu_count' to 1.

 ## DB
 Employee Information is stored in DB (current implementation using MongoDB).
 For each run, DB is populated based on configuration parameters set in the "Node-DC-EIS/blob/master/Node-DC-EIS-client/config.json".